Our drug screening device is currently in development.

 Intelligent Fingerprinting’s diagnostic technique screens for drug metabolites in the minute traces of sweat found in a fingerprint.
 Using a single fingerprint sample, one test screens for evidence of various drugs of abuse, currently:

 The technique detects drug metabolites rather than the drugs themselves, so a positive result indicates that the person being screened has taken the drug and not simply touched a contaminated surface.

 An image of the fingerprint is captured as part of the drug screening technique.
 If required, this image can provide confirmation of personal identity in relation to the test result, minimising the risk of cheating or sample misidentification.

 The new technique has been incorporated into the world’s first portable fingerprint-based drug screening device.

 Intelligent Fingerprinting’s scientists have developed highly sensitive reagents for the detection of trace substances in fingerprint sweat.
 The reagents detect specified substances such as drug metabolites.

-Our proprietary reagents can be formulated to screen for many more drugs than the five groups that are currently available.
+Our proprietary reagents can be formulated to screen for many more drugs than the four groups that are currently available.
 This flexibility means our drug testing system can adapt to changing drug misuse patterns, and the requirements of different drug screening customers.